olincollege/cute-animals-reddit/README.md

     ```python
     time_graph_plot(['dog', 'cat', 'human', 'bird'])
     ```
-    Note: If you are taking the data in the future or taking more data than 1000 posts, you may have to add a line after line 46 in the `time_graph.py` file that adds that year into the dictionaries.
-For example:
+    Note: If you are taking the data in the future or taking more data than 1000 posts, you may have to add to the `year_list` variable in the `organize_by_time` function in the `time_graph.py` For example:
     ```python
-        if 2023 not in upvotes_time:
-            upvotes_time[2023] = 0
-            comments_time[2023] = 0
+        year_list = [2016, 2017, 2018, 2019, 2020, 2021, 2022]
     ```